SCADA (Supervisory Control and Data Acquisition)

 Benefits of SCADA Systems

-- entralized control and monitoring of large-scale technical infrastructures.
+- Centralized control and monitoring of large-scale technical infrastructures.

 - Increased operational security through early fault detection.